datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 What you have learned to:

-SELECT DISTINCT is used to return only distinct (different) values.
+Applying the use of SELECT DISTINCT to return only distinct (different) values.

 Later, you learned to apply keyword ORDER BY to sort result set - as per the sample here.

-In general, if dataset contains a lot of incomplete records, it will not be useful for meaningful analyse.
+In general, if dataset contains a lot of incomplete records, it will not be useful for meaningful analysis.
 You learned to use IS NULL to include / exclude missing values

 Finally, we applied the use of CASE WHEN to evaluate conditions, very similar to IF...ELSE